-5 days x 5 people at 40 hours per week = 200 hours
+5 days x 10 people at 40 hours per week = 400 hours

+The example answers the following question: How many hours of total work will result if there are 10 people who work 8 hours per day for 5 days?
+The answer is 400 hours.

 Resources might not be available to work full time on tasks.
 The examples below will calculate the examples with the resources available at 50% of their availability.
 In all examples it is assumed that 1 day is 8 hours and resources have full availability on their calendars.

-If Duration and Work are entered Project 2010 will calculate Units

-For example: Duration is 5 days and the work is 200 hours Each person can work 20 hours within 5 days (50%).
-Project 2010 will calculate 5 days at 4 hours per day will require 10 people to perform the work in 5 days.
-200 hours of work / 5 days = 10 units (50%)

-If Work and Units are entered Project 2010 will calculate the Duration

-For example: Work is 200 hours and Units is 5 half time people (50%) Each person can work 20 hours per week.
-The duration would calculate to be 10 days.

-200 hours / 5 units (@ 50%) = 10 days duration

-If Duration and Units are entered Project 2010 will calculate Work

-For example: Duration is 5 days and Units is 5 halt time people (50%) Each person can work 20 hours per week.
-The work would calculate to be 100 hours.

-5 days x 5 people at 20 hours per week = 100 hours

-Here is another example:

-A fixed unit task which is scheduled to occur on a Monday through Friday, 5 days, 40 hours or work.
+A fixed unit task which is scheduled for 5 days and 40 hours of work.

 If the task is effort-driven off and 1 resource is assigned 100% to the task: Result: 40 hours of work to be completed in 5 days.